micgonzalez/DSC540_Mid_Term_Project/README.md

 o Find Duplicates(Data Wrangling with Python pg.
 175 –178)

 o Conduct Fuzzy Matching(if you don’t have an obvious example to do this with in your data, create categories and use Fuzzy Matching to lump data together) (Data Wrangling with Python pg.
 179 –188)

-o Using Python, submit your results via your notebook or export your code and submit via the assignment link.
-You must show your code and work for full credit.

-o A 250-word paper summarizing your steps and any challenges you ran into during the project.

-o You should also outline any decisions you had to make while transforming the data (for example, if you decided to remove duplicates, how did you arrive at that decision?).